QUENJiX/bd2us/README.md

 This repository contains the source code for the BD2US Guide website, a comprehensive roadmap designed to help Bangladeshi students navigate the U.S. college application process.

+## Description
+A practical, end‑to‑end website and reference for students in Bangladesh who want to apply to U.S. colleges.
+It translates the full process into clear steps aligned to local context, timelines, and constraints, and is built as a lightweight, mobile‑first static site for fast browsing on low bandwidth.

+What you’ll find
+- Stepwise roadmap from exploration to enrollment, with checklists and timelines
+- Topic pages covering research, strategy (ED/EA/REA/RD), platforms, funding, academics, testing, profile building, essays, and curated resources
+- Bangladesh‑specific guidance (SSC/HSC and GCE nuances, transcript handling, counselor coordination, test centers, fee waiver paths)
+- Templates, examples, and links to tools to accelerate execution
+- Cross‑links between chapters, breadcrumbing, and simple search to keep context
+- Social cards, structured data, sitemap, and RSS to aid discoverability

+Who it’s for
+- Applicants (secondary and gap‑year), mentors, counselors, and parents seeking a clear, locally relevant playbook

+How to use it
+- Read sequentially for a complete plan or jump to a topic for quick answers
+- Follow the embedded checklists and timelines; save pages for offline reference
+- Track updates via the blog/RSS; propose improvements through issues and PRs

+Technical notes
+- Static HTML/CSS/JS with no framework dependency, optimized for speed and maintainability
+- Content organized into modular chapters and assets for easy contribution and review

+Outcome
+- Make confident decisions, build an authentic profile, craft stronger applications, and maximize financial aid opportunities while avoiding common pitfalls.

 ## Project Structure

 ```